sdv1812/Flight-Booking-System/README.md

-# Gamma Airlines Booking System - Crossover
+# Gamma Airlines Booking System

 To setup the project do the following:
 1. Create the database using the the sql file db.sql present in the /sql/ directory